r1k0/kigen/README.rst

   - VLOS    (no boot-update interface yet).
   - ChromeOS? ;P

-but KIGen works on the following flavors:
+but KIGen might also work on the following flavors:

   - Debian
-  - Ubuntu
+  - Arch

-  - ArchLinux
+provided your custom /linuxrc for the initramfs of course.

 Portage support
 ~~~~~~~~~~~~~~~